-Finding food fuel in Ginza, a town that's well-known as a high-end shopping street, may seem like a recipe for budget disaster, but let's see what our international friends had to say about the food situation there.
+Finding food fuel in Ginza, a town well-known as a high-end shopping street, may seem like a recipe for budget disaster, but let's see what our international friends say about the food situation there.

 Many of our international friends find that the restaurants in Ginza are much more approachable than they initially thought.
-Looks like Ginza gets a passing grade as a tourist attraction in terms of food and cuisine, then!
-Eateries are easily found in department stores, along main streets, and tucked away inside quaint back alleys, so finding one that suits your palate could very well be an adventure in itself!
+It looks like Ginza gets a passing grade as a tourist attraction regarding food and cuisine, then!
+Eateries are easily found in department stores, along main streets, and tucked away inside quaint back alleys, so finding one that suits your palate could be an adventure!